 Printed in blue, the steel-engraved interpretation of Reilander’s artwork was produced by Yves Baril.

-An official first-day cover depicting Diefenbaker was also issued by the Post Office Department.
+An official first-day cover cancelled in Saskatoon, Sask., was also issued as part of the set.

-One year earlier, Diefenbaker died of a heart attack about a month before his 84th birthday.
+One year earlier, Diefenbaker died of a heart attack.
+It was about a month before his 84th birthday.